5. Errors

 Occurs when input cases are not handled.

-Example: When user enters a string input instead of a expected integer input - Unexpected state: Most programs keep a lot of data around for use by different parts of the system.
+- Unexpected state: Most programs keep a lot of data around for use by different parts of the system.
 What if such a data is wrong or incomplete?

 - Logical errors: The code just doesn't do what you meant it to.